-Each year, the Arizona Commerce Authority hosts the Arizona Innovation Challenge, which awards \$3 million in total to winners.
-That's the largest available amount for any challenge of its kind in the country.
+The Arizona Commerce Authority's annual Arizona Innovation Challenge awards \$3 million in total, the largest amount for any challenge of its kind in the country.
 Below is a list of winners from the healthcare and biomedical industry in Greater Phoenix from 2021.